Critical Illness

 CONS

 • It can be complex and involve a lot of medical jargon.
 Policies vary from one another and not all illnesses are covered.
 Coverage also varies with each policy.
-You’ll likely require guidance from an advisor.
+You are encouraged to seek advice from an advisor.

 • It’s age restricted so the older you are, the higher the premiums.

-With healthcare costs in Singapore constantly on the rise, a critical illness is the last thing you want to have to deal with.
+With healthcare costs in Singapore constantly increasing, a critical illness is the last thing you want to have to deal with.
 You will not know when you might be struck with a critical illness.
-This is why it’s important to familiarise yourself with critical illnesses and protect yourself and your family with a robust CI plan like Star Secure Pro that will help alleviate the financial burdens that come with critical illnesses.
+This is why it’s important to understand more about critical illnesses and protect yourself and your family with a plan like Complete Critical Illness or Complete Cancer Care that will help alleviate the financial burdens of critical illnesses.

 Related Articles